edchav/Linear-Models/README.md

 # Run the program
 1. To execute the full pipeline (data prep, training, evaluation of for all models) run the main_script.py
 2. Files can also be indivdually run in the following order that main_script is executes as well.
+Since there are already prerun models in the 'Models' folder you can ran the eval scripts first as well.

 # Folders and Files
 The 'Data' folder contains the iris dataset split for training and testing.
 The 'Models' folder contains the different models for each 'train_classifer'/'train_regression' file.
 The 'Plots' folder contains the loss graphs and the decision boundary plots.